-This doesn’t mean that you can’t have the best of both worlds.
-Use these 6 tips to be successful in college, while still having the best 4 years of your life:
+Use these 6 college success tips, while still having the best 4 years of your life:

 1. Attend Class